Dowell-Lab/RNAseq-Flow/README.md

 To see a full list of options and pipeline version, enter:

     $ nextflow run main.nf -profile slurm_grch38 --help

-##### FStitch Requirements

-FStitch can now optionally be run to segment nascent data into active and inactive regions of transcription and annotate bidirectionals (see https://github.com/Dowell-Lab/FStitch).
-To run FStitch, you must specify additional parameters in your config file including `FS_path` and `FS_train` which are the full path to the FStitch executable (once compiled) and the training file, respectively.
-See `slurm.config` for example parameterization.
-This option can be executed in the pipeline through the `--fstitch` argument.
-Please note that the FStitch bidir module is in Python3 and must also be pip installed (see Python Package Requirements).

-##### Tfit Requirements

-Tfit is also now included in the pipeline and will model RNAPII activity using the `model` module (see https://github.com/Dowell-Lab/Tfit).
-Running Tfit in the pipeline requires that the user also runs FStitch as the `bidir` module will be used to gernerate regions of putitive activity to model.
-Only the default Tfit parameters are used, and there may be additional options that will help refine your data.
-This will typically take a long time to run (2-48hrs depending on dataset complexity) based on the default 16 thread usage allocation, so be sure to plan accordingly if you include this in the pipeline.

 ##### Python Package Requirements